-If you receive emergency care services from a non-participating provider or covered services from a non-participating provider at a participating provider facility and believe those services are covered by the No Surprise Billing Act, you have the right to appeal that claim.
-If your appeal of a Surprise Billing Claim is denied, then you have a right to appeal the adverse decision to an Independent Review Organization as set out in the "Grievance Procedures" section of this Benefit Book.
+If you receive emergency care services from a non-participating provider, covered services from a non-participating provider at a participating provider facility or non-participating air ambulance services and believe those services are covered by the No Surprise Billing Act, you have the right to appeal that claim.
+If your appeal of a Surprise Billing Claim is denied, then you have a right to appeal the adverse decision to an Independent Review Organization as set out in the "Your Right To Appeals" section of this Benefit Book.